asteene/RestaurantPOS/srs.md

 * **ID:** A unique identifier for the user story.
 This should be a number that is unique across the entire document (something like US-1, US-2, etc. but be sure to replace the word `ID` with the unique identifier).
   * **Type of User:** The type of user that the user story is for.
 This should be a single word that describes the type of user.
 For example, a user story for a customer might be `Customer` and a user story for an administrator might be `Admin`.
   * **Description:** A description of the user story that gives a narrative from that user's perspective.
 This can be any length, but it must paint the picture of what the user wants to do, how they intend to do it, why they want to, and what they expect to happen.
+* **US-Alpha:**
+  * **Type of User:** `Server`
+  * **Description:** A server comes in for their shift at _le restaraunt_, opens the work computer, accesses the system, and clocks in.
+Once customers come in and are seated by a `Hostess`, the `Server` will visit and take their drink orders.
+After this, they will go to the computer/tablet with access to the system, sign in with their credentials, click on the corresponding table on the restaraunt model, and add their drinks to the tab.
+After this, they will do the same process for the customer's food orders.
+At the end of the meal, the server will "print out" a ticket for the customer, and use the POS to collect payment and tip.
+At the end of their shift, they will use the POS to clock out.
+* **US-Beta**
+  * **Type of User:** `Hostess`
+  * **Description:** Hostess will use the POS to clock in.
+When a customer comes in, a hostess will sign in with their credentials, view open tables on the POS, and determine where to seat the customers.
+They will also use the POS to clock out at the end of their shift.

 ## Glossary